 During the past century, non-native aquatic plants have been introduced to the United States from Asia, Africa, South America, and Europe.
 These plants have thrived and developed to nuisance levels in some areas of this country.
-Due to a favorable climate and the presence of numerous shallow, nutrient-rich water bodies, several southeastern states, including South Carolina, have been especially affected by the proliferation of non-native aquatic plants.
+Due to a favorable climate and the presence of numerous shallow, nutrient-rich water bodies, several southeastern states, including SC, have been especially affected by the proliferation of non-native aquatic plants.

-While aquatic weeds occur throughout South Carolina, nuisance plant populations and associated water use problems have been most prevalent in the coastal plain region.
-Large areas of the Santee Cooper Lakes, Cooper River, Back River Reservoir, Edisto River, and other low country streams and lakes are infested with aquatic weeds.
+While aquatic weeds occur throughout SC, nuisance plant populations and associated water use problems have been most prevalent in the coastal plain region.
+Large areas of the Santee Cooper Lakes, Cooper River, Back River Reservoir, Edisto River, Ashepoo River, Combahee River and other low country streams and lakes are infested with aquatic weeds.
 Some of the most troublesome species have been alligatorweed (Alternanthera philoxeroides), water primrose (Ludwigia hexapetala), Brazilian elodea (Egeria densa), common reed (Phragmites australis), water hyacinth (Eichhornia crassipes), and crested floating-heart (Nymphoides cordata).
 Hydrilla (Hydrilla verticillata) was discovered in Lake Marion in July 1982 and Back River Reservoir in July 1984 and has since become one of the most problematic aquatic weeds in the State.
-In June 2017, giant salvinia (Salvinia molesta) was found in Lake Marion and has become very problematic in the Santee Cooper lakes and has the potential to move into the downstream rivers.
+In June 2017, giant salvinia (Salvinia molesta) was found in Lake Marion and has become very problematic in the Santee Cooper lakes and has the potential to move into the downstream rivers or to be transferred by people and animals to other waterbodies.

-Large-scale aquatic plant management in South Carolina began in the 1940's with the S.C.
-Public Service Authority's efforts to control alligatorweed in Lake Marion.
-The U.S. Rivers and Harbors Act of 1958 gave the U.S. Army Corps of Engineers authority to administer a 30% state/70% federal cost sharing program to assist states with the control of nuisance aquatic plants in public waters.
-Under this program, the Corps of Engineers and S.C.
-Public Service Authority participated in a cooperative program for Lake Marion from 1960 to 1967.
-Subsequently, the Public Service Authority has continued in its efforts to control alligatorweed, as well as, Brazilian elodea, water primrose, crested floating-heart, hydrilla, and giant salvinia in the Santee Cooper lakes.
+Large-scale aquatic plant management in SC began in the 1940's with the SC Public Service Authority's efforts to control alligatorweed in Lake Marion.
+The US Rivers and Harbors Act of 1958 gave the US Army Corps of Engineers authority to administer a 30% state/70% federal cost sharing program to assist states with the control of nuisance aquatic plants in public waters.
+Under this program, the Corps of Engineers and the SC Public Service Authority participated in a cooperative program for Lake Marion from 1960 to 1967.
+Subsequently, the Public Service Authority has continued in its efforts to control alligatorweed, Brazilian elodea, water primrose, crested floating-heart, hydrilla, and giant salvinia in the Santee Cooper lakes.

-In 1967, the emphasis of the state/federal cooperative program in South Carolina was shifted from the Santee Cooper lakes to other alligatorweed infested waters of the State.
-At that time, the S.C.
-Department of Agriculture entered a cooperative agreement with the Corps of Engineers for the control of alligatorweed in portions of Black River, Black Mingo Creek, Congaree River, Little Pee Dee River, and the North Fork Edisto River.
+In 1967, the emphasis of the state/federal cooperative program in SC was shifted from the Santee Cooper lakes to other alligatorweed infested waters of the State.
+At that time, the SC Department of Agriculture entered a cooperative agreement with the Corps of Engineers for the control of alligatorweed in portions of Black River, Black Mingo Creek, Congaree River, Little Pee Dee River, and the North Fork Edisto River.
 This agreement continued until 1975 when new regulations, which prevented the use of some herbicides in flowing waters, were developed.
 More recently, these regulations have been modified to permit certain uses of herbicides in flowing waters.

 Management of aquatic plants in private waters has been primarily the responsibility of the owner.
-Assistance, in the form of advice regarding plant control agents and methods, is available to owners of private waters through the S.C.
-Department of Natural Resources' Division of Wildlife and Freshwater Fisheries, the Clemson University Agricultural Extension Service, and the Soil Conservation Service of the U.S. Department of Agriculture.
-Owners may choose to implement control methods themselves or arrange for a commercial lake management firm to do so.
+Assistance, in the form of advice regarding plant control agents and methods, is available to owners of private waters through the SC Department of Natural Resources' Division of Wildlife and Freshwater Fisheries, the Clemson University Agricultural Extension Service, and the Soil Conservation Service of the US Department of Agriculture.
+Owners may choose to implement control methods themselves, if in single ownership, or arrange for a commercial lake management firm to do so.
 Public funds have generally not been available to assist private lake owners in implementing aquatic plant control.